Microeconomics: Opportunity cost

 Opportunity cost is closely related to the idea of time constraints.
 One can do only one thing at a time, which means that, inevitably, one is always giving up other things.
-The opportunity cost of any activity is the value of the next-best alternative thing one may have done instead.
+The opportunity cost of any activity is the value of the next-best alternative one could have pursued instead.
 Opportunity cost depends only on the value of the next-best alternative.
 It does not matter whether one has five alternatives or 5,000.

 Opportunity costs can tell when not to do something as well as when to do something.
 For example, one may like waffles, but like chocolate even more.
-If someone offers only waffles, one would take it.
+If someone offers only waffles, one would take them.
 But if offered waffles or chocolate, one would take the chocolate.
 The opportunity cost of eating waffles is sacrificing the chance to eat chocolate.
 Because the cost of not eating the chocolate is higher than the benefits of eating the waffles, it makes no sense to choose waffles.
-Of course, if one chooses chocolate, they are still faced with the opportunity cost of giving up having waffles.
-But one is willing to do that because the waffle's opportunity cost is lower than the benefits of the chocolate.
+Of course, if one chooses chocolate, they still face the opportunity cost of giving up waffles.
+But one is willing to do that because the waffle's opportunity cost is lower than the chocolate's benefits.
 Opportunity costs are unavoidable constraints on behavior because one has to decide what's best and give up the next-best alternative.

 Price theory

-Microeconomics is also known as price theory to highlight the significance of prices in relation to buyer and sellers as these agents determine prices due to their individual actions.
+Microeconomics is also known as price theory to highlight the significance of prices for buyers and sellers, who determine them through their individual actions.
 Price theory is a field of economics that uses the supply and demand framework to explain and predict human behavior.
 It is associated with the Chicago School of Economics.
 Price theory studies competitive equilibrium in markets to yield testable hypotheses that can be rejected.

 Price theory is not the same as microeconomics.
-Strategic behavior, such as the interactions among sellers in a market where they are few, is a significant part of microeconomics but is not emphasized in price theory.
-Price theorists focus on competition believing it to be a reasonable description of most markets that leaves room to study additional aspects of tastes and technology.
+Strategic behavior, such as interactions among sellers in a market with few sellers, is a significant part of microeconomics but is not emphasized in price theory.
+Price theorists focus on competition, believing it to be a reasonable description of most markets that leaves room to study additional aspects of tastes and technology.
 As a result, price theory tends to use less game theory than microeconomics does.

-Price theory focuses on how agents respond to prices, but its framework can be applied to a wide variety of socioeconomic issues that might not seem to involve prices at first glance.
-Price theorists have influenced several other fields including developing public choice theory and law and economics.
-Price theory has been applied to issues previously thought of as outside the purview of economics such as criminal justice, marriage, and addiction.
+Price theory focuses on how agents respond to prices.
+Still, its framework can be applied to a wide variety of socioeconomic issues that might not seem to involve prices at first glance.
+Price theorists have influenced several other fields, including the development of public choice theory and law and economics.
+Price theory has been applied to issues previously thought of as outside the purview of economics, such as criminal justice, marriage, and addiction.